saha-uiuc/books-curator/README.md

 ## Data Concepts (M7)

-Applied BRM (Boundary-Records-Metadata) model explicitly. **Boundaries:** Made clear decisions about temporal scope (2000-2025 for awards, 2020-2025 for APIs), geographic scope (English-language fiction), genre boundaries (literary fiction emphasis), and quality thresholds (ISBN coverage, fuzzy match 0.85). **Records:** Structured book entities represent distinct literary works (not editions); entity resolution addresses "what is a book?" philosophically. **Metadata:** Implemented at collection-level (source provenance, fetch dates), record-level (`sources[]` array), and field-level (data dictionary semantics).
-Recognized that "data are representations created for purposes"—this schema serves specific research questions rather than universal representation.
+Applied **FRBR (Functional Requirements for Bibliographic Records)** model to address "what is a book?"
+This project operates at the **Work level**—treating each title as a single entity regardless of edition (hardcover, paperback, ebook).
+Entity resolution matches different **Manifestations** (ISBNs) to the same underlying Work.
+Established clear dataset **boundaries**: temporal scope (2000-2025 for awards, 2020-2025 for APIs), geographic scope (English-language fiction), and quality thresholds (fuzzy match 0.85).
+Recognized that "data are representations created for purposes"—this schema serves specific research questions rather than universal bibliographic description.

 ## Metadata and Documentation (M8)